celmore25/TimeWarPY/docs/index.md

 This single example is then rolled in time to generate many examples of these training and predicting sequences as shown below.

 ![univariate_multiple](img/examples/univariate_multiple.png)

+There are a million variations to the rolling mechanism shown above including changing window sizes, increasing the number of time increments to roll, dealing with non-continuous time series, adding contextual information, dealing with time dependent meta data storage, and much more.
+TimeWarPY is intended to standardize these transformations to be ready for deep learning methods out of the box.

+The example here: [Preprocessing Univariate Data for Recurrent Neural Network Training](./examples/#preprocessing-univariate-data-for-recurrent-neural-network-training) gives a good indication how quickly TimeWarPY can get you training models with TensorFlow.